ZhibingSun/Robustly-Complete-Stochatic-Abstraction-Demo-/README.md

     • Set up dynamics
     • Create IMC abstractions
     • Save data
-An example is provided to illustrate.
+An example is provided in 'Example - IMC - 1.py' to illustrate.